Why the Taxable Brokerage Account (Almost) Beats the Roth IRA in 2025

 Even if we aren’t withdrawing the money from the account to pay the dividend tax, the money that we use to pay the taxes can’t be invested anymore.
 If you assume the average annual dividend tax ($1,650) had been invested every year and gotten average 8% returns, we’d be looking at around $75,000 in opportunity cost.

-If it takes you a really long time to hit $1M in your taxable brokerage account (20 years+), the dividend taxes will really add up
+If it takes a really long time to hit $1M in your taxable brokerage account (20 years+), the dividend taxes add up.

 Remember, we’re trying to minimize the amount of time that our qualified dividends are in the 15% capital gains tax bracket.
 As soon as we retire and our earned income drops to zero, the dividends fall into the 0% tax bracket and we’re golden, Rich Girls.

-How much does it cost us along the way if we can do it in 10 years?
+How much do we pay in dividend taxes along the way if we can do it in 10 years?

 Going from $100,000 to $1,000,000 in 10 years means you’ll pay $16,500 in dividend taxes and suffer 10 years of opportunity cost, roughly equal to $27,000 if you would’ve received an 8% return annually on the money you used to pay your taxes on your dividend income.